 “I am going to close now and will write soon.
 Say hello to everyone.”

-From the camp, the POWs were sent to Darien, China, and taken by ship to the Philippines.
 After receiving medical treatment, Orvis was boarded onto the S.S.
 Simon Bolivar and arrived in San Francisco on October 21, 1945.
 After arriving he was sent to Letterman General Hospital for further medical treatment before returning home.
 He arrived in Janesville on October 31 at noon.

 After he was liberated, Orvis suffered from his years as a prisoner.
 He would have vision problems for the rest of his life because of the lack of vitamins while a POW, and it was later discovered that he had tuberculosis.
 He also had to have all his teeth pulled out because of damage done to them while a POW.